MicrosoftDocs/cpp-docs/docs/cpp/string-and-character-literals-cpp.md

 str[2] = L'a'; // run-time error: access violation
 ```

 You can cause the compiler to emit an error when a string literal is converted to a non-const character pointer when you set the [`/Zc:strictStrings` (Disable string literal type conversion)](../build/reference/zc-strictstrings-disable-string-literal-type-conversion.md) compiler option.
-We recommend it for standards-compliant portable code.
+We recommend it for standards-conformant portable code.
 It's also a good practice to use the **`auto`** keyword to declare string literal-initialized pointers, because it resolves to the correct (const) type.
 For example, this code example catches an attempt to write to a string literal at compile time:

 ```cpp
 auto str = L"hello";